 When it comes to writing with a word limit, you’re aiming for quality over quantity.
-Once you’ve shrunk your entire life story down into that daunting 100 word-count limit, it’s time to make what’s left of your content sing.
+Once you’ve shrunk your entire brand story down into that daunting word limit, it’s time to make what’s left of your content sing.
 Look for areas where you can inject some energy into lifeless content through the use of literary devices like alliteration and imagery.

-For example, instead of saying “I have 10 years of graphic design experience,” say, “I have 10 years experience perfecting pixels.”
+Instead of saying “I have 10 years of graphic design experience,” say, “I have 10 years of experience perfecting pixels.”
 Replacing something expected (“graphic design experience”) with playful alliteration (“perfecting pixels”) makes that sentence so much more memorable.